iremycl/STAT545/README.md

-# stat545demo
+# STAT545
-Just a demo for class STAT545.
+Class repository for work done in STAT545 by Irem YUCEL.